Trump inaugural chair: I'm '100% innocent' in lobbying case

 NEW YORK (AP) — The chair of former President Donald Trump’s 2017 inaugural committee pleaded not guilty Monday and said he was “100% innocent” of charges that he secretly lobbied the U.S. on behalf of the United Arab Emirates.

-Tom Barrack, 74, appeared in Brooklyn federal court for the first time, days after he was freed on $250 million bail following his arrest in California.
+Tom Barrack, 74, wearing a black mask to protect against the coronavirus, appeared in Brooklyn federal court for the first time, days after he was freed on $250 million bail following his arrest in California.
 His lawyer entered his plea for him.

 “As you’d expect, the system is working.
 I think what you’ll find is that … over time, you’ll all see that I’m 100% innocent," Barrack said as he left the courthouse.